One Man's Hero

-One Man's Hero is a 1999 historical war drama film directed by Lance Hool and starring Tom Berenger, Joaquim de Almeida and Daniela Romo.
+One Man's Hero is a 1999 historical war drama film directed and produced by Lance Hool and starring Tom Berenger, Joaquim de Almeida, Daniela Romo, and Patrick Bergin.
+It dramatizes the true story of John Riley and the Saint Patrick's Battalion, a group of Irish Catholic immigrants who desert the mostly Protestant U.S. Army to join the Catholic Mexican army during the Mexican–American War of 1846 to 1848.

 The film has the distinction of being the last film released by Orion Pictures' arthouse division Orion Classics, as well as being the last Orion Pictures film, until 2013's Grace Unplugged, when Metro-Goldwyn-Mayer revived the Orion Pictures brand.
-Shooting occurred in 1997, the same year that Orion Pictures was absorbed into MGM.
+Shooting occurred in 1997, the same year that Orion Pictures was absorbed into Metro-Goldwyn-Mayer.

-The film is a dramatization of the true story of John Riley and the Saint Patrick's Battalion, a group of Irish Catholic immigrants who desert the mostly Protestant U.S. Army to join the Catholic Mexican army during the Mexican–American War of 1846 to 1848.